-Blair Milo was first elected Mayor of La Porte, Indiana in 2011 and re-elected in 2015.
-Upon taking office, Mayor Milo focused her administration on building the most conducive climate for economic development growth, providing for sustainable infrastructure needs and fostering a community dedication toward positive lifestyle choices.
+Prior to her appointment to Governor Holcomb’s Cabinet, Secretary Milo served as Mayor of La Porte, Indiana after being first elected in 2011 and reelected in 2015.
+During her time in office, Mayor Milo focused her administration on building the most conducive climate for economic development growth, providing for sustainable infrastructure needs and fostering a community dedication toward positive lifestyle choices.

-Appointed by former Indiana Governor Mike Pence, Mayor Milo serves on the State Workforce Innovation Council and chairs the Career Counseling Task Force.
-She has testified before the U.S. House of Representatives Republican Policy Committee on the challenges and opportunities before the American Worker.
-She is a member of Governing Magazine’s Women in Government Leadership Series made up of 25 elected women from across the country.
-Mayor Milo also serves on the Board of Directors for the National Association of Regional Councils; the Indiana Advisory Alliance for the U.S. Global Leadership Coalition; the Board of Directors for Accelerate Indiana’s Municipalities; and the Board of Governors for the Richard G. Lugar Excellence in Public Service Series.
+During her time as Mayor, Secretary Milo was appointed by then Indiana Governor Mike Pence to the State Workforce Innovation Council where she chaired the Career Counseling Task Force.
+In April 2017 she testified before the U.S. House of Representatives Republican Policy Committee on the challenges and opportunities before the American Worker.
+She was a member of Governing Magazine’s 2017 Women in Government Leadership Series made up of 25 elected women from across the country.
+Secretary Milo serves on the Indiana Advisory Alliance for the U.S. Global Leadership Coalition and the Board of Governors for the Richard G. Lugar Excellence in Public Service Series.

 Blair Milo was born and raised in La Porte, Indiana and graduated from La Porte High School.
 She attended Purdue University where she earned a Bachelor of Arts degree in Political Science and a commission as an Ensign in the United States Navy in 2004.
 In 2010, she earned a Master’s Degree in Legislative Affairs from the George Washington University.

 Past Keynote Speakers

 On December 31, 2011, Karen Freeman-Wilson became the first woman to lead the steel city of Gary, Indiana and the first African-American female Mayor in Indiana.